divi tips 141

 👉 Choice of new colors

-To be honest, the old colors never liked me, I had chosen them to maintain consistency with those of the Visual Builder.
-But I couldn't get any more...
+To be honest, I never liked the old colors, I had chosen them to maintain consistency with those of the Visual Builder.
+But I couldn't take it anymore. 😮💨...

 Or can I find a trick to keep my highlighted images while changing a little those colors that are really dull?